 Getting in a local paper is easy; a letter meant for a major daily, however, must jump through some hoops.
-In political writing you need to get your point across fast and effectively.
-And if you frame properly your message will be effective.
+In either case you need to get your point across fast and effectively and in ways that appeal to the editor and their readers.

 What editors look for

 - Letters to the editor go on the opinion page.
 Make them well-reasoned opinions.